-"animal services" means a commercial establishment for the medical examination, treatment, boarding, training, or grooming of animals and includes retail sales of associated products.
-This may include such uses as veterinary clinics, pet grooming salons, boarding kennels, impounding facilities, and animal shelters.
-[2016-12]
+"animal services" means a commercial establishment for the medical examination, treatment, training, and grooming of animals and includes retail sales of associated products.
+This includes the boarding of animals for periods less than 48 consecutive hours.
+This may include such uses as veterinary clinics and pet grooming salons;